smarras79/MMesh3D/README.md

 without problems on Mac 10.5.4 and Ubuntu 8.10 with gcc version 4.3.2.
-The other software products do not provide this information, so other developers or potential users cannot be certain that their results are reproductions of the creator’s original results.
+The other software products do not provide this information, so other developers or potential users cannot be certain that their results are reproductions of the creator’s original results" [Smith et al. 2016]
-Furthermore, there is no evidence of automated tools to capture the experimental context so “works-on-my-computer” issues cannot be easily diagnosed" Smith et al. 2016
 ```

 @article{meierbachtolEtAl2017,